• Skip to main content

 Cooked ground beef filling in nonstick skillet.

-• Pile into lettuce leaves and top with hot, cooked brown rice, thinly sliced scallion and shredded or julienned carrots.
+• Place the beef in the lettuce wraps and top with hot, cooked brown rice, thinly sliced scallion and shredded or julienned carrots.
 Peanuts or cashews would also make a tasty, crunch addition!

-• Pour the tangy sauce onto the Asian beef lettuce wraps or dip the wraps into it.
+• Pour the tangy sauce onto the Asian ground beef lettuce wraps or dip them into it.

 Beef Lettuce Wraps Recipe with Lime Ginger Dipping Sauce on gray platter.